Getting Started: Bankruptcy for Small Business

 When You Might Be Personally Liable for Corporate Debt

-Common ways an owner of a corporation or an LLC might become personally liable for the business’s debts.
-If you are personally liable for some or all of your business debts, you will have to file a personal bankruptcy, rather than a business bankruptcy, to rid yourself of these debts.
+If you are personally liable for some or all of your business debts, you should consider filing a personal rather than a business bankruptcy.
+Learn why.

 -